RichardZerwick/Car-Management-System/README.md

 ## Setup Instructions
 Follow these steps to set up and run the Car Management System app on your local machine:

-1. Clone the Repository:
+1. Download and unzip project file:
-   Open your terminal and navigate to the directory where you want to clone the repository.
-Then, run the following command: git clone https://github.com/your-username/car-management-system.git
+   Download the 'Internship-Project' file and then unzip

 2. Navigate to the Project Directory:
    Change your current directory to the project's root folder: cd car-management-system